adrianveen/Statistical-Modelling-Project/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-The goal of the projects is to demonstrate out knowledge in handling multiple APIs, combing datasets of different sources, creating a database, and performing EDA and regression analysis on the data.
+The goal of the projects is to demonstrate our knowledge in handling multiple APIs, combing datasets of different sources, creating a database, and performing EDA and regression analysis on the data.

 The above goals also include data cleaning, data visualization, and running and fine tuning regression models.